-Our expert software engineers are specialists in machine learning and mathematics.
+The founders of Darktrace include expert software engineers and specialists in machine learning and mathematics.
 Pioneering a new use of Bayesian mathematics, named Recursive Bayesian Estimation (RBE), they laid the foundations of Darktrace’s award-winning Enterprise Immune System technology and its probabilistic approach to the identification of cyber-threats.

 Bayesian mathematics allows for meaning to be drawn from large, profuse data sets, and for estimated probabilities of a given event to be updated as more information is observed.
 Recursive Bayesian Estimation allows for this approach to be applied without the need for a supercomputer.

 Our Research and Development team in Cambridge, UK continue to create new innovations that push the boundaries of what is possible in cyber security software engineering and artificial intelligence.

 Darktrace is capable of detecting a range of in-progress threats, breaches and vulnerabilities — from IoT hacks and criminal campaigns, through to insider threats or latent vulnerabilities.
 The selected use cases demonstrate diverse threat scenarios that Darktrace identified in real time, before serious damage was inflicted.